Sovereign-Labs/sovereign-book/src/3-0-intro.md

 ### Let's Begin

 With this context in mind, we're ready to start building.
-The following sections will guide you through the complete lifecycle of module development:
+This chapter will guide you through the complete journey of application development on the Sovereign SDK, from creating your first module to enabling user interactions and exploring advanced features.

+Here is the path we'll take:

-1. **Implementing a Module**: Define your module's state and business logic.
+1.  **Implementing a Module:** First, we'll define your module's state and business logic—the heart of your application.
-2. **Testing Your Module**: Write robust tests to ensure your logic is correct.
+2.  **Testing Your Module:** We'll then write robust tests to ensure your logic is correct and secure.
-3. **Integrating Your Module**: Add your finished module to the rollup runtime.
+3.  **Integrating Your Module:** Next, you'll learn how to add your finished module into a live rollup runtime.
+4.  **Wallets and Accounts:** With your module integrated, we'll explore how users can create accounts and sign transactions to interact with it.
+5.  **Advanced Topics:** From there, we'll dive into powerful features like hooks and custom APIs to extend your module's capabilities.
+6.  **Performance:** You'll learn how to optimize your module for maximum throughput and efficiency.
+7.  **Prebuilt Modules:** Finally, we'll review the rich ecosystem of existing modules you can leverage to accelerate your development.

 Let's dive in!